schwichti/astro/de.upb.dbis.codegen.owl/README.md

 ## From Output Mapping

 The code generator creates a Java method for every owls:AtomicProcess.
+The concept id of the owls:AtomicProcess is exactly the same as the operationId from the swagger specification.
 The return type of this Java method corresponds to the type of its owls:Output.
+The type of owls:Output #Response is mapped to the triple <Country, - , ->.

 ```java
 public Country ReferencesCountriesByCountryCodeGet(/*...*/){